 Automatic Data Insight extraction from documents is a challenging task, and John Snow Labs Spark-OCR is using several different NLP, Computer Vision, and Spark techniques to enhance the user experience, building utilities for the consumers and enhancing efficiency and ease for extracting intelligent data Insights.
 VisualDocumentNERv21 is a sparkML model developed by John Snow Lab’s Spark-OCR for efficient Visual Document Named Entity Recognition (NER).
-You give in a PDF document or image and BOOM; you get each word assigned with a label like it can be a medical entity or anything you want.
+You give in a PDF document or image and BOOM; you get each word assigned with a label using PDF OCR like it can be a medical entity or anything you want.
 With JSL Spark-OCR, multiple input documents can be processed to classify each word in the provided input to the custom-defined classes.

 VisualDocumentNERv21 also provides support for fine-tuning this model to perform NER on a custom-labeled dataset.
 The users can also define their custom classes and can tag each word, which can then be fed to the VIsualDocumentNERv21.
 John Snow Lab’s annotation tool can be utilized to perform data labeling, where you can specify the input format of your choice, and then with the John Snow Lab’s Annotation Toolkit, you can annotate the dataset and export that dataset to be used with the VisualDocumentNERv21.
 Here in the dataset annotation, the irrelevant words will be automatically annotated as OTHERS label, the user have to annotate only the words which belong to any specific class.